REV23Docs/rev23-cloudapp-docs/docs/settings/piercing.md

 # Piercing Settings

-Objects used for tattoo based services are discussed here.
-These objects are mostly just lookup objects, meaning objects you can select from a list for data consistency and so you don't need to type in a value each time.
+Objects used for piercing based services are discussed here.
+These objects are mostly just lookup objects, meaning simple objects you can select from a list for data consistency and so you don't need to type in a value each time.
 As such there is little to discuss here as they mostly just contain a name field.

 These objects are used for recording supplies used in **Piercing** [Service Sessions](../concepts/services.md), namely, *Jewelry*.